A sermon on the Patronal Festival, commemorating St Faith of Agen (our 'patron saint)

 Attributions of holiness have been given to many places over the millennia.
-Stonehenge was once considered holy by its builders – as far as we know.
-Great cathedrals and churches were considered holy, thin places, because they often contained the bones of great saints.
 For devotees of our patron Saint, Faith of Agen, the abbey-church of Conques, France is one such place.
 There are laid the bones of the young martyr – cruelly murdered under the rule of the Roman emperor Diocletian, because she refused to renounce her faith in Jesus Christ.
-Ask Bishop John and Janet Hind for their account of the place – for they visited it only a few months ago.
+Ask Bishop John and Janet Hind for their account of the place – for they visited it only a few years ago.

 Where is your ‘thin place’?
 Where is that you find that the veil between the physical and spiritual worlds is somehow made thinner?
-For some, it may be a beautiful landscape – the top of a great hill, perhaps.
-For others, it will often be a place, like this building, in which hundreds of years of prayer and worship have somehow soaked into the stones.
+For some, it may be a beautiful natural landscape.
+For others, it will often be a building, in which hundreds of years of prayer and worship have somehow soaked into the stones.

-Holy places, then, are integral to human faith.
-Ask a Muslim how he or she feels about Mecca.
-Ask a Catholic how they feel about St Peter’s in Rome.
+Holy places, then, are integral to religious faith.
 And yet there is a danger, isn’t there, in investing all our energy into buildings.
-Anyone who has toured the ruins of great abbey churches around the UK, or sought in vain for the actual site of Bethel, or who has seen the ruins of the Jerusalem Temple should know that faith is not kept alive by holy places alone.
+Anyone who has toured the ruins of great abbey churches around the UK, or who has seen the ruins of the Jerusalem Temple should know that faith is not kept alive by holy places alone.
 They, like all physical things, must pass.

 Even our own beautiful building has some challenges – in terms of the story it tells about God.
 For example, the way that the whole focus of the church is fixed on the High Altar, could suggest that God is distant from us….that he is far away, and only to be approached on bended knee, in front of a Sanctuary that ordinary people dare not enter.
 That is not, I think, the picture of God that Jesus offers us.
-He wanted us to understand God as our heavenly parent – the father who cares for his children and who walks alongside us.
-Jesus taught us to expect to find God’s spirit along us, leading us into all truth, dwelling within us.
-These are not images of a distant God.
 A church which has its altar in the centre of the people might well be a much more accurate picture.

-Some of our images of Jesus – in this beautiful building – are rather problematic.
+Some of our images of Jesus – in this beautiful building – are a bit problematic too.
 The blond, bearded man on the cross in our East Window looks nothing like the probably clean-shaven, dark-haired Jewish man who died for us.
 What picture of God does this building convey?
-It’s a picture of God as an Englishman – a blond one at that!
-That kind of image undermines all that Jesus and his followers taught us about being one family of humankind, in which there is neither Jew nor Greek, black nor white.
+It’s a picture of God as an Englishman – and a blond one at that!
+That kind of image rather undermines all that Jesus and his followers taught us about being one family of humankind, in which there is neither Jew nor Greek, black nor white.

 And yet, as those who steward and care-for this church throughout the week will testify, the building has immense value to all those who enter its doors throughout the week, seeking solace, peace, or a place to seek God.
 That is why, for all its theological confusion, I think that our continuing efforts to refurbish this place are worthwhile.
 Its very age and architectural idiosyncrasies are precisely what draw in those seekers of a thin place, a touching place.

 But at the same time, we must not forget that this building is not ‘the Church’.
 It is only a shell…at the end of the day, a shelter from the rain in which the actual church can gather.
-Fundamentally it is now difference from the church of St Nicholas in the parish of Nswam, Ghana – which I visited in 2015.
-A few palm branches, spread over a frame.
+Fundamentally it is no different from the church of St Nicholas in the parish of Nswam, Ghana – which I visited in 2015.
+A few palm branches, spread over a bamboo frame.
 Just a shelter from the elements.